PlatformOfTrust/connector-entsoe/robottests/README.md

 Run connector locally from Dockerfile or with:

     npm start
-... don't forget to pass SignSpace credentails with $CONFIGS env variable.
+... don't forget to pass Entsoe credentails with $CONFIGS env variable.

 Navigate to /robottests directory and start test suite: